mozilla/addons-server/docs/topics/api/shelves.rst

     :>json object|null results[].headline: The title of the shelf.
 (See :ref:`translated fields <api-overview-translations>`.
 Note: when ``lang`` is not specified, not all locales will be returned, unlike other translated fields).
     :>json string results[].url: The configured URL using the shelf's endpoint and criteria; links to the shelf's returned add-ons.
     :>json string results[].endpoint: The :ref:`endpoint type <shelf-endpoint-type>` selected for the shelf.
+    :>json string results[].addon_type: The type of the addons selected for the shelf (e.g., extensions or themes).
     :>json string results[].criteria: The criteria for the addons in the shelf.
     :>json object|null results[].footer: The optional footer to be displayed with the shelf.
     :>json string results[].footer.url: The optional url for the footer text.